-The Internet and the advances in technology has made it possible for authors and publishers to create eBooks and publish them effortlessly.
+The Internet and the advances in technology have made it possible for authors and publishers to create eBooks and publish them effortlessly.
 Search online and you will come across several tools to create eBooks.
 However, the question is which one is the right tool for your requirement, we will try and find some answers in this blog post.

 Here, in this article, we list 5 of the best tools to create an eBook.